fsfe/reuse-docs/spec/spec.md

 [...]
 ```

+A project may contain a single license file outside of the `LICENSES/` directory
+in the file `COPYING`, `COPYRIGHT`, `LICENSE` or `LICENCE` in the root of the
+project.

 If a license does not exist in the SPDX License List, its SPDX identifier is
 `LicenseRef-[idstring]` as defined by the SPDX Specification.